BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 6. Reporting to the College

-After completing the necessary formalities, report to the allotted BDS college in India on the scheduled date to begin your academic journey.
+Report to the allotted college on the scheduled date to begin your academic journey.

 Want to get a clear idea of how much a BDS course might cost?
 A comprehensive breakdown of BDS course fees can give you the right insights to plan your education and budget effectively.